RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Commentary_on_Reddit_2025-07-13.md

 https://old.reddit.com/r/pics/comments/1m1gx6h/the_most_transparent_administration_in_history/

 There is a social media frency of reaction commenting to every move and shake of the Donald Trump White house / Elon Musk Twitter, etc. People barking at individual trees day after day and not seeing the [NATO forest of War Against Reality, unable to describe Adam Curtis / Peter Pomerantsev published more than a decade ago](https://www.theatlantic.com/international/archive/2014/09/russia-putin-revolutionizing-information-warfare/379880/) in year 2014.
-Eating the Surkovian Onions, performances hour after hour on electric media platforms - the very basis of Putina nd Trump power sysems is constant Total Mockery audience engagement.
+Eating the Surkovian Onions, performances hour after hour on electric media platforms - the very basis of Putin and Trump power sysems is constant Total Mockery audience engagement.

 &nbsp;